New :Karmen takes over Silvr activities

 Financing without dilution

 When it comes to bank loans or grants, the financing is non-dilutive.
-While this type of financing allows you to maintain control over your business, it does have a cost.
-For example, the loan implies the payment of interests or commissions.
+While this type of financing allows you to retain control of your business, it does come at a cost.
+For example, borrowing involves paying interest or commissions.

 What are the different types of dilutive financing adapted to the company?